 What Is The Average Lifespan of an Opossum?

-The average lifespan for the Virginia opossum is between two and four years.
-In the wild, opossums have a much lower life expectancy and do not commonly make it past their first year.
+In captivity, the oldest recorded opossum was four years and five months old.
+However, in the wild, opossums have a much lower life expectancy and do not commonly make it past their first year.

 Why is an Opossums Lifespan So Short?

-Opossums have larger litters to increase the chances of survival while investing few resources into parenting.
+Opossums generally have larger litters to increase the chances of survival while investing few resources into parenting.
 This almost guarantees that an opossum will quickly pass on its genetic material at a low cost.

 Do Opossums Die Easily?

-Opossums are prey to many predators, including dogs, coyotes, birds of prey, and snakes.
+Opossums are prey to many predators, including dogs, coyotes, birds of prey, and giant snakes.
 However, they are immune to viper venom and several diseases, including Lyme disease.

 It is common to see death caused by starvation and exposure to the elements, particularly in winter.
-Opossums are often seen with the tips of their ears and tails missing due to frostbite, as these areas do not have fur.
+Opossums are often seen with the tips of their ears and tails missing due to frostbite, as these do not have fur.

 Why Do Opossums Play Dead?